• About Me

 If you’re outside and there’s no shelter nearby, find a low-lying area and lie flat on the ground with your hands over your head.
 Do not seek shelter under a highway overpass, as this can be even more dangerous than being out in the open.

-Seeking shelter under a highway overpass during a tornado is not safe and should be avoided.
+I know that folks my age (40’s-ish) were taught to shelter under overpasses, but seeking shelter under a highway overpass during a tornado is not safe and should be avoided.
 The overpass can act as a wind tunnel, increasing the speed and intensity of the winds and making it even more dangerous.
 In addition, debris can become trapped under the overpass and pose a significant hazard to those seeking shelter.
 Instead, find a low-lying area such as a ditch or depression and lie flat on the ground with your hands over your head.
+If you have something to cover your body and head with, use it.
+The more padding between you and debris, the better.
 Be aware of the potential for flash flooding and move to higher ground as soon as it is safe to do so.

 Once you’re in a safe location, monitor the situation.
 Listen to local news and weather reports on an emergency radio to stay up to date on the tornado’s location and intensity.
-If you have a weather radio, use it to stay informed.
-You can also use your phone to receive emergency alerts and notifications.
+You can also use your phone to receive emergency alerts and notifications if you still have service.

 If you’re in a group or with family members, make sure everyone is accounted for and together in the same safe location.
 Children and pets should be kept close and under adult supervision.
 It’s important to stay calm and reassure others, especially children, during a tornado emergency.